MPTCP-FreeBSD/DDPG-MPCC-SRC/DDPG training and Comparison/Readme.md

-# Experimental Implementation of new Multipath TCP and AQM in FreeBSD
+# DDPG plugin for MPCC

-In this we run our DDPG and compare results with MPCC.
+In this we plug DDPG into MPCC and compare results with vanilla MPCC.

 ## Description